sharoncornelius/idpf-specification/idpf_specification.md

 </tr>
 <tr class="header">
 <th><p>TX checksum support for 2<sup>nd</sup> inner tunnel.</p>
-<p>In case packet passer supports more than 2 tunnels , this capability
+<p>In case packet passer supports more than 2 tunnels, this capability
 represents the 2<sup>nd</sup> tunnel and the following ones.</p>
 <p>Note: Those capabilities are relevant only for an SSO.
 For LSO the
 packet checksums must be calculated by Device.</p></th>